-In the Sources tool, find several sections on the left-hand side.
-If the Overrides option is not displayed, choose the
+In the Navigator pane (on the left), choose the Overrides tab.
+If the Overrides tab is not displayed, choose the

-After you choose the Overrides option, you must choose a folder on your local computer to store the resource files that you want to replace.
-Choose the + Select folder for overrides to search for a folder.
+Choose a folder on your local computer to store the resource files that you want to replace.

 DevTools warns you that must have full access to the folder and that you should not reveal any sensitive information.
 On the warning bar, choose Allow to grant access.

-Enable Local Overridesand your overrides folder.
-An icon is displayed next to it that allows you to delete your local overrides settings.
-You are now done setting up your folder and ready to replace live resources with local ones.
+In the Overrides tab, a checkbox is shown next to Enable Local Overrides.
+To the right of Enable Local Overrides is a Clear configuration icon that allows you to delete your local overrides settings.
+You are now done setting up your folder and are ready to replace live resources with local ones.